hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

 The home page for BeepComp is at:
 [http://hiromorozumi.com/beepcomp](http://hiromorozumi.com/beepcomp).

 Also, there is a [forum page](http://beepcomp.freeforums.net/) where you can join our discussion.
+I have also set up a [Facebook](https://www.facebook.com/beepcomp) page.

 The source code is publicly available at the [SourceForge](http://sourceforge.net) repository.
 I will also welcome patches if you spot issues.
 The address of the repository is:
 [https://sourceforge.net/p/beepcomp/code/ci/master/tree/](https://sourceforge.net/p/beepcomp/code/ci/master/tree/).